 - Benchmark Passages and Benchmark Books (Levels aa-J) have multiple-choice Comprehension Quick Check Quizzes and answer keys.
 Use the skill tags on the answer key to see comprehension strengths and opportunities for additional instruction.

 The three-part process establishes a baseline of your students' levels.
-Assign leveled books from Reading A-Z's extensive collection for guided practice at students' instructional levels.
+Assign leveled books from Reading A-Z's extensive collection for small group practice at students' instructional levels.
 Allow students to choose books below their instructional levels for independent practice.